School Climate & Culture Specialist (3 positions available)

 - Knowledge of culture, heritage and background of students and families

-- Profound understanding of educational equity, equity, racism and institutional racism, and the achievement gap
+- Understanding of educational equity, equity, racism and institutional racism, and the achievement gap

 - Excellent oral, written, people/human communication skills.